Did Hitler and the Whrmacht suffer from Amphetamine addiction?

 Was Hitler a drug addict?

-RQ: Did Adolf Hitler suffer from Amphetamine addiction?
+RQ: Did Adolf Hitler suffer from amphetamine addiction?

 Exam Session: May 2018

-Section 1: Identification and Evaluation of sources
+Section 1: Identification and Evaluation of Sources

-The focus of this investigation is “Did Adolf Hitler suffer from Amphetamine addiction?”.
-The primary sources, ‘Blitzed: Drugs in Nazi Germany’ by Norman Ohler and ‘The secret diaries of Hitlers Doctor’ by David Irving are relevant to this investigation due to the insight they offer into the private life of Adolf Hitler.
+The focus of this investigation is “Did Adolf Hitler suffer from amphetamine addiction?”.
+The primary sources, Blitzed: Drugs in Nazi Germany by Norman Ohler and The Secret Diaries of Hitler’s Doctor by David Irving are relevant to this investigation due to the insight they offer into the private life of Adolf Hitler.
 Together, these sources offer both objective and subjective views on his drug consumption.
-David Irving providing the former in form of facts and concrete evidence, while Normal Ohler offers a “popular history” approach to the latter[1].
+David Irving providing the former in the form of facts and concrete evidence, while Norman Ohler offers a “popular history” approach to the latter[1].

-Morell, Theodor G, and David J. C. IrvingThe Secret Diaries of Hitler's Doctor.
+Morell, Theodor G, and David J C Irving.
+The Secret Diaries of Hitler’s Doctor.
 New York: Macmillan, 1983.
 Print. (for reference: Source A)

 Of particular importance to this investigation.
 A study of Adolf Hitler’s physical and psychological constitution consisting of Theodor Morell’s diaries, abridged by explanatory passages by David Irving.
 Recovered from a classified medical library in Washington DC in 1981[2].

 Morell’s diaries provide an intimate glimpse into Hitler’s personal life from the perspective of his trusted friend from their first meeting in 1936 onwards until the last days of the Battle of Berlin in 1945.
 As the diaries were never intended to be published, one can assume the medical records to be of a more candid and revealing nature.
-Additionally, the medical information recorded by Dr. Morell is purely factual.
+Additionally, the medical information recorded by Dr Morell is purely factual.
 Irving uses a variety of other physicians’ records to ensure multiple views being expressed.
-US Captain Walter H. Gruendl’s interrogation of Morell states that “Dr. Morell’s memory was genuinely shaky”[3].
+US Captain Walter H Gruendl’s interrogation of Morell states that “Dr Morell’s memory was genuinely shaky”[3].
 This limits the source as it is uncertain whether Morell’s records were written daily or from memory.
-In addition, these records are inevitably molded by the opinions of those surrounding Morell.
+In addition, these records are inevitably moulded by the opinions of those surrounding Morell.
 Similarly, Irving’s explanatory passages are biased by his own cultural prejudices, calling for them to be read critically.
 It is not definite whether the diaries are complete, as they were lost for 30 years.
 Morell’s diaries are, to the average reader, written cryptically.
 Terms such as “Vitamultin” and “Medication X” replace medical terminology.
 Irving was left to speculate upon the precise contents of said substances, despite his claim that “the medical picture of Adolf Hitler is now complete, there is no longer room for speculation”[4].
 It is also essential to say that David Irving was put on trial for historical revisionism in the context of Hitler, lessening his credibility as a source.
 As the original Morell Diaries were translated from German to English, the possibility exists for information to be mistranslated, accidentally or deliberately.

 A novelistic account of the presence of narcotics in the Nazi German high command, military, economy and population.
 Comprises unpublished documents from German and American federal archives complemented by interviews with contemporary witnesses and military historians.

 Ohler describes substance abuse as a “blind spot”[5] in the literature on Hitler.
 The source’s information is not unique; its value lies in the manner in which it is laid out.
 It employs a skewed perspective, providing a focused, personal portrait of the spirit and culture of the time.
 Blitzed offers subjective views allowing the reader to follow Ohler’s inferences based on circumstantial evidence and recast their previous knowledge on the topic.
-This source is flawed in the sense that Norman Ohler is a novelist, not a historian.
+This source is flawed in the sense that Norman Ohler is a novelist, not an historian.
 The degree of literary pageantry used limits the source as it is not concerned with providing a factual account.
 Ohler is accused of exaggerating throughout Blitzed.
-Richard J Evans calls it aspurious interpretation[…] of the evidence”[6].
+Richard J Evans calls it a “spurious interpretation of the evidence”[6].
 The amount of relevant information is limited as Ohler dedicates merely one chapter of the book to Hitler himself.
-This however allows Ohler to contextualize Hitler’s life through recounting the social and economic situation in Germany, especially in regard to narcotics.
+This however allows Ohler to contextualise Hitler’s life through recounting the social and economic situation in Germany, especially in regard to narcotics.

 Word count: 638